devgioele/arduino-101/README.md

 ## Device

 The device used during the development is not always the same.
-Before using any piece of software, it should be adapted to specific device in use.
+Before using any piece of software, it should be adapted to the specific device in use.
-For instance, you might find code written for the Arduino Nano, but you find yourself using the Arduino Mega.
+For instance, you might find code written for the Arduino Nano, but you are using the Arduino Mega.
 Device constraints, if any, should be specified in a comment at the top of the main source file.

 ## Recommended teaching order